aseemanand/pycatcher/README.md

 ### DataFrame Arguments
 * First column in the dataframe must be a date column ('YYYY-MM-DD') and the last column a numeric column (sum or total count for the time period) to detect outliers using Seasonal Decomposition algorithms.
-* Last column must be a numeric column to detect outliers using Moving Average and Z-score algorithm.
+* Last column must be a numeric column to detect outliers using IQR and Moving Average algorithms.

 <hr style="border:1.25px solid gray">